 Table of Contents

 Introduction 1.
 Introducing the Second Person Perspective 2.
 Contrasting Views of the Second Person 3.
 Second Person Attributions 4.
 Second Person Phenomena 5.
 Emotional Engagement and Emotion Attribution 6.
 Expression and the Second Person Perspective 7.
 The Interplay of Perspectives 8.
-The Second Person and the Problem of Other Minds 9.
+Dissolving the Problem of Other Minds 9.
 The Second Person in Art 10.
-Second person and morality Epilogue
+Second Person and Morality Epilogue

-Diana I. Pérez is professor of Metaphysics and Philosophy of Mind at the Department of Philosophy, University of Buenos Aires, Argentina, and distinguished researcher at the Instituto de Investigaciones Filosóficas (SADAF-CONICET).
-Her research interests include psychological concepts, consciousness, emotions, and issues in philosophy of art.
+Diana I. Pérez is a full professor of Metaphysics and Philosophy of Mind at the Department of Philosophy, University of Buenos Aires, Argentina, and distinguished researcher at the Instituto de Investigaciones Filosóficas (SADAF-CONICET).
+She has written extensively on topics in metaphysics and philosophy of mind.

-Antoni Gomila is professor of General Psychology at the Department of Psychology, University of the Balearic Islands, Spain.
-His research interests have turned around interdisciplinary issues around the social dimension of human cognition and its evolution, in particular trust and empathy, as well as foundational issues in Cognitive Science.
+Antoni Gomila has been a lecturer in Philosophy of Psychology (1992–1999), lecturer in Psychology of Thinking and Language (1999–2009), and a full professor since 2010 at the University of the Balearic Islands.
+His research interests have turned interdisciplinary issues around the social dimension of human cognition and its evolution, as well as foundational issues in Cognitive Science.